Why does upper back pain occur during pregnancy?

 Improve your pregnancy-related back pain today

 Before you begin a new exercise regimen, please first consult your doctor.
 Pain and discomfort can negatively impact your pregnancy journey.
+Digital health solutions, including telemedicine, can help you take care of your pain from home.
 Targeting the root cause of your pain can improve your pregnancy and postpartum outcomes.
 If you would like more information on how Orbit can help you decrease pain, manage stress, and improve your well-being, contact us today.

 - Sabino, J., & Grauer, J. N. (2008).
 Pregnancy and low back pain.
 Current reviews in musculoskeletal medicine, 1(2), 137–141. https://doi.org/10.1007/s12178-008-9021-8